Osteo-odonto-keratoprosthesis: Procedure

 At the end of the procedure, light can now enter through the plastic cylinder, and the patient is able to see through this cylinder with good vision.

 History

 The procedure was pioneered by the Italian ophthalmic surgeon Professor Benedetto Strampelli in Rome in the early 1960s.

 The son of the geneticist and agronomist Nazareno Strampelli, Benedetto Strampelli held the chair of ophthalmic surgery at Rome's Ospedale di San Giovanni in Laterano where he was one of the first surgeons in Italy to transplant cornea.
-In 1953 he was the first Italian to implant intraocular lens which were manufactured to his own design by Rayners in UK.
+In 1953 he was the first Italian to implant intraocular lenses which were manufactured to his own design by Rayners in UK.
 Strampelli was a founder-member with Harold Ridley and Peter Choyce of the International Intra-Ocular Implant Club (IIIC) in 1966.